Ph.D. / M.A., Slavic Languages & Literatures (Comp Lit Minor), University of Wisconsin-Madison

 A.B., Russian Literature, Smith College

 My research sheds new light on Russian modernism by engaging with the interdisciplinary methods of gender studies and the environmental humanities.
-My first book, Beyond the Flesh: Alexander Blok, Zinaida Gippius, and the Symbolist Sublimation of Sex, was devoted to the problem of gender and self-creation in Russian symbolist poetry.
-I am now completing a new book, entitled Catastrophic Modernism: Italian Eruptions in Russian Culture, which illuminates how environmental upheaval served as a potent force in Russian modernism's transnational turn.
-Contrary to the view that catastrophism is inherently antithetical to the telos of modernity, this study reveals that for a host of Russian writers—Alexander Blok, Ivan Bunin, Zinaida Gippius, Maxim Gorky, Vladislav Khodasevich, and Vladimir Nabokov—modernity and catastrophe were, in fact, deeply entangled.
-Critical of the dominant cultural narrative of progress, these authors became fascinated with the myriad natural disasters embedded within the deep history of southern Italy, ranging from the 1908 Messina earthquake—the most devastating earthquake in modern Europe—to the 79 C.E. eruption of Mount Vesuvius that destroyed Pompeii.
-For all their spatial and even temporal distance, these events spoke to Russian cultural anxieties in an era of war, revolution, and exile.
+My first book, Beyond the Flesh: Alexander Blok, Zinaida Gippius, and the Symbolist Sublimation of Sex, was devoted to the problem of gender and self-creation in the life and art of two of Russia's foremost symbolist poets.
+I am currently completing my second book, Landscape of Disaster: Italy and the Geopoetics of Russian Modernism, which illuminates how environmental upheaval served as a potent force in Russian modernism's transnational turn.
+Contrary to the view that catastrophism is inherently antithetical to the telos of modernity, this study reveals that for a host of Russian writers—Alexander Blok, Zinaida Gippius, Maxim Gorky, Vladislav Khodasevich, and Vladimir Nabokov—modernity and catastrophe were, in fact, deeply entangled.
+Critical of the dominant cultural narrative of progress, these authors became fascinated with the myriad natural disasters embedded in the deep history of southern Italy, ranging from the 1908 Messina earthquake—the most devastating seismic event in modern Europe—to the 79 C.E. eruption of Vesuvius that destroyed Pompeii.
+For all their distance and volatility, these landscapes provided fertile ground for the mapping of Russian cultural concerns in an era dominated by war, revolution, and exile.
 They inspired an alternative strain of Russian modernism rooted not in Europe’s metropolitan centers but rather in the elemental forces of the continent's southern periphery.

 Beyond the Flesh: Alexander Blok, Zinaida Gippius, and the Symbolist Sublimation of Sex.
 Madison: University of Wisconsin Press, 2008. xviii + 334 pp.